noaione/yuusha-shoukan-ln/sources/v09/chapter2.md

 [No, thank you.]

 [Wait a moment right there!
 Miyama-sama, isn’t your attitude to me different from your treatment with Sieg?!
-Do you value your lover that much!!?!]
+Do you value your lover that much?!]

 [Yes.]